Skip to Content

 Matching On Bumble

 Bumble is similar to other mobile dating apps.
-It allows users to create a profile with pictures and biography and place themselves in a specific location.
+It allows users to create a profile with pictures and biographies and place themselves in a specific location.

 Bumble uses location-based targeting to find users in your area.
 You can use the sliding scale to have Bumble find other single users in your area.